WebAssembly/component-model/design/mvp/Explainer.md

 annotations.
 For example, the validation rules for `[constructor]foo` require `foo` to be a resource type.
 See [Binary.md](Binary.md#import-and-export-definitions) for details.

+### Canonical Interface Name

+An `interfacename` (as defined above) is **canonical** iff it either:

+- has no `interfaceversion`
+- has an `interfaceversion` matching the `canonversion` production

+The purpose of `canonversion` is to simplify the matching of compatible import and export versions.
+For example, if a guest imports some interface from `wasi:http/types@0.2.1` and a host provides the (subtype-compatible) interface `wasi:http/types@0.2.6`, we'd like to make it easy for the host to link with the guest.
+The `canonversion` for both of these interfaces would be `0.2`, so this linking could be done by matching canonical interface names literally.
+Symmetrically, if a host provides `wasi:http/types@0.2.1` and a guest imports `wasi:http/types@0.2.6`, so long as the guest only uses the subset of functions defined in `wasi:http/types@0.2.1` (which is checked by normal component type validation), linking succeeds.
+Thus, including only the canonicalized version in the name allows both backwards and (limited) forwards compatibility using only trivial string equality (as well as the type checking already required).

+Any `valid semver` (as used in WIT) can be canonicalized by splitting it into two parts - the `canonversion` prefix and the remaining `semversuffix`.
+Using the `<major>.<minor>.<patch>` syntax of [Semantic Versioning 2.0], the split point is chosen as follows:

+- if `major` > 0, split immediately after `major`
+  - `1.2.3` &rarr; `1` / `.2.3`
+- otherwise if `minor` > 0, split immediately after `minor`
+  - `0.2.6-rc.1` &rarr; `0.2` / `.6-rc.1`
+- otherwise, split immediately after `patch`
+  - `0.0.1-alpha` &rarr; `0.0.1` / `-alpha`

+When a version is canonicalized, any `semversuffix` that was split off of the version should be preserved in the `versionsuffix` field of any resulting `import`s and `export`s.
+This gives component runtimes and other tools access to the original version for error messages, documentation, and other development purposes.
+Where a `versionsuffix` is present the preceding `interfacename` must have a `canonversion`, and the concatenation of the `canonversion` and `versionsuffix` must be a `valid semver`.

+For compatibility with older versions of this spec, non-canonical `interfacename`s (with `interfaceversion`s matching any `valid semver`) are temporarily permitted.
+These non-canonical names may trigger warnings and will start being rejected some time after after [WASI Preview 3] is released.

 ## Component Invariants